signalogic/SigSRF_SDK/README.md

 ### CentOS Docker Container Notes

 1) CentOS distro is 8.2.2004. gcc/g++ 8.3.1-5 is installed
-2) wget and unrar are installed, along with a symlink /usr/bin/g++ pointing to /gcc/bin/g++
+2) wget and unrar are installed, along with symlink /usr/bin/g++ pointing to /gcc/bin/g++

 <a name="RunNotes"></a>